al-mister-dog/Economic-Strategy-Game/README.md

-A game in which you get to run all aspects of a country's economy, from the Treasury and the Central Bank, to the Money Markets and Stock Exchange, all the way to International Trade, Blocs and Sovereign Debt.
+A game in which you get to run all aspects of a country's economy, from the Treasury and the Central Bank, to the Money Markets and Stock Exchange, all the way to International Trade, Blocs and Sovereign Debt.\
-/n
+Part of an ongoing project to teach economics and the inner workings of government and finance from multiple perspectives.\
-Part of an ongoing project to teach economics and the inner workings of government and finance from multiple perspectives.
+This app uses React, Redux, D3, Recharts, Node, Express and Sequelize...